RESOURCES

 • On some federal budgets or justifications, the sponsor requires info about UNCG’s negotiated rate.
 Our current boilerplate language is:

-• Indirect Costs: UNCG’s federally negotiated indirect cost rate is 45.5% of MTDC as of March 8th, 2023.
-Cognizant Agency U.S. Department of Health and Human Services.
-HHS representative Ernest Kinneer (301) 492-4855.
+• Indirect Costs: Indirect costs through June 30, 2027, are calculated at UNCG’s federally negotiated indirect cost rate of 47% of MTDC for on-campus research.
+Beginning on July 1, 2027, indirect costs are calculated at UNCG’s federally negotiated indirect cost rate of 48% of MTDC for on-campus research.
+UNCG’s IDC agreement is dated March 26th, 2024, Cognizant Agency U.S. Department of Health and Human Services, HHS representative Ernest Kinneer, (301) 492-4855.

 Travel Budgets